Beyond the Civil War: Buffalo Soldiers on the American Frontier and Overseas, 1866-1916

 These Soldiers played a decisive role in the U.S. Army on the western frontier and overseas operations.
 The courage and determination of the Soldiers in spite of segregation at home would pave the way towards achieving integration and full civil rights in the future.

-In this Virtual Field Trip, examine the commitment, challenges, and sacrifices of Buffalo soldier immediately following the Civil War and continuing through the Spanish American War.
-This Virtual Field Trip is supported by the U.S. Army Women’s Museum and the Frontier Army Museum.
+In this History Talk, examine the commitment, challenges, and sacrifices of Buffalo Soldiers immediately following the Civil War and continuing through the Spanish American War.
+This History Talk is supported by the U.S. Army Women’s Museum and the Frontier Army Museum.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.